-The magnitude is the size of a measurement scale, where numbers (the identity) have an inherent order from least to highest.
+The magnitude is defined as the size of a measurement scale, where numbers (the identity) have an inherent order from least to highest.
 They are usually represented on the scale in ascending or descending order.
 The position in a race, for example, is arranged from the 1st, 2nd, 3rd to the least.

 This example is measured on an ordinal scale because it has both identity and magnitude.

 Each position does not have an equal interval difference.
-In a race, the 1st position may complete the race in 20 secs, 2nd position in 20.8 seconds while the 3rd in 30 seconds.
+In a race, the 1st position may complete the race in 20 secs, the 2nd position in 20.8 seconds while the 3rd in 30 seconds.

 The level of measurement of a given data set is determined by the relationship between the values assigned to the attributes of a data variable.
 For example, the relationship between the values (1 and 2) assigned to the attributes (male and female) of the variable (Gender) is “identity”.
 This via. a nominal scale example.

 By knowing the different levels of data measurement, researchers are able to choose the best method for statistical analysis.
-The different levels of data measurement are: nominal, ordinal, interval and ratio scales
+The different levels of data measurement are: nominal, ordinal, interval, and ratio scales

 The nominal scale is a scale of measurement that is used for identification purposes.
 It is the coldest and weakest level of data measurement among the four.

 Sometimes known as categorical scale, it assigns numbers to attributes for easy identity.
 These numbers are however not qualitative in nature and only act as labels.